 One thing I don’t like?
 Finding out the hard way that I forgot to do some important piece of home maintenance and have to pay a small fortune to fix it.
 Fortunately, a few years ago I started keeping a list of winterizing tasks, so I don’t forget.

-It’s best to get these tasks done before winter really sets in, so mark them down on your calendar.
+It’s best to get these tasks done before winter sets in, so mark them down on your calendar.
 Ideally, you want to have these tasks tended to a couple of weeks before your first snow or hard freeze.
 Find your area’s average first freeze dates here then schedule these chores in the weeks leading up to it.

-1. Have your furnace serviced.
-Annual inspections are important not only to keep your furnace running well, but for safety.
-Every year when the weather turns cold we all rush to our furnaces to fire them up without thinking about what could go wrong.
+Every year when the weather turns cold, we flip on our furnaces without thinking about what could go wrong.
 And every year the news carries a story about a family who didn’t have a carbon monoxide detector to warn them that their furnace was leaking.
 Don’t be a headline: get your furnace checked for leaks!
 A proper inspection (which costs less than $100) will also involve changing the filter and inspecting hoses and belts for signs of wear.

-4. Take care of your trees.
+4. Trim this.
 Before those gorgeous autumn leaves fall, give your trees a once-over to look for any dead or broken limbs.
 Those need to be removed before winter snow and ice weigh them down further, possibly leading to property damage and certainly harming the tree.

 5. Stock up on these.
 If you live in an area with snowy winters, autumn and spring are the best times to buy ice melt and snow-removal equipment.
 Wait too long, and you’ll likely see stores run out when the forecast calls for the first storm of winter.
 Make sure you’ve got an ice scraper and blankets in your car, and that you’ve stocked up on batteries and candles, too.

 PROCRASTINATION DOESN’T PAY